-Should I Increase my EMI?
+Should I increase EMI of my loan

 The desire to own a dream home is a possibility these days with a home loan.
 But once an individual is in debt he tries to save more and want to be quickly debt free.
 So what’s the best choice – increase your EMI or the tenure?
 Let’s quickly explore –

-Can I increase EMI?
+CAN I INCREASE EMI?

 Yes, you could increase your EMI in the middle of the repayment period.
 You may have to visit your branch for this.